IRVLUTD/robot-finger-print/README.md

 > While setting up `mano_pybullet`, if you see an error like `ImportError: cannot import name 'bool' from 'numpy'`.
 > Try: `pip install git+https://github.com/mattloper/chumpy`. [(Link to github issue)](https://github.com/mattloper/chumpy/issues/55)

+> If you see `ImportError` with `omegaconf` arising from lighting's tensorboard logger, try changing the version of omegaconf installed.

 ## Simulation Env: Maximal Sphere and Grasp Test
 This repo includes  self-contained source code for the maximal spheres for